Is ‘green’ aluminum the future?

 A better climate

-Global warming gets attention worldwide.
+Global warming is receiving attention worldwide.
 What else is Vostermans Alu Foundries doing to minimize its impact on the climate?
 "We do several things in the area of sustainability.
-For example, we try to produce as efficiently as possible and we prefer to cast in large numbers.
-Even if this subsequently means that we have to temporarily store the overproduction.
+For example, we try to produce as efficiently as possible and prefer to cast in large numbers, even if this subsequently means we must temporarily store the overproduction.
 We also use second-hand pallets and only buy green energy.

 Another good example is that we recently installed 2,200 solar panels on a Vostermans Ventilation building.
 The surplus capacity is indirectly used by us in the foundry.
-By the way, in this foundry we also use natural sand which we can reuse, instead of synthetic sand which is more common in the foundry world.
-In addition, we believe that aluminum is not a product that should be shipped all over the world.
-Our partners and customers can therefore be found at a relatively short distance from our organization.
+In this foundry, we also use natural sand, which we can reuse, instead of synthetic sand, which is more common in the foundry world.
+Additionally, we believe aluminum is not a product that should be shipped all over the world.
+Our partners and customers can therefore be found relatively close to our organization.

 Share with others